Zum Hauptinhalt springen

 bunx @capgo/cli init

-iOS: „Kein Signierungsidentität gefunden“ Öffnen Sie Xcode, gehen Sie zu Signing & Capabilities und wählen Sie Ihr Entwicklungsteam.
+iOS: “Kein Signierungsidentität gefunden” Öffnen Sie Xcode, gehen Sie zu Signing & Capabilities, und wählen Sie Ihr Entwicklungsteam.

 Android: “SDK-Ort nicht gefunden” Erstellen android/local.properties mit sdk.dir=/path/to/android/sdk

-Änderungen erscheinen nicht auf dem Gerät Stellen Sie sicher, dass Sie bun run mobile nachdem Sie Änderungen vorgenommen haben.
-Für Live-Reload überprüfen Sie, ob die IP-Adresse korrekt ist und der Entwicklungs-Server läuft.
+Änderungen erscheinen nicht auf dem Gerät Stellen Sie sicher, dass Sie nach der Änderung bun run mobile die Anwendung neu gestartet haben.
+Für Live-Neustart überprüfen Sie, ob die IP-Adresse korrekt ist und der Entwicklungs-Server läuft.

 Ressourcen

-Live-Updates für Capacitor-Anwendungen
+Echtzeit-Updates für Capacitor-Anwendungen

-Neueste aus unserem Blog
+Neuestes aus unserem Blog

 Capgo bietet Ihnen die besten Einblicke, die Sie benötigen, um eine wirklich professionelle mobile App zu erstellen.